paul-hammant/tbd/content/game-changers/index.md

 In comparison to the clunky CVS, Subversion had "lightweight" branching.
 This made it easier to consider multiple branches active in parallel and merge the team's changes back later.

-Until v1.5 in June 2008, Subversion had an inadequate "merge tracking" capability, emliminating a class of problems inherent in branching and merging.
+Until v1.5 in June 2008, Subversion had an inadequate "merge tracking" capability, eliminating a class of problems inherent in branching and merging.
 The internal mechanism of noting the merge tracking was controversial though, and Subversion still has edge-case merge bugs today.
 Like this one{{< ext url="https://issues.apache.org/jira/browse/SVN-4635" >}}.